2006 FA Cup final: Second half

 Liverpool got the second half under way, but it was West Ham who had the first attack of the half.
 Etherington advanced down the right hand side of the pitch and passed to Harewood, whose shot was saved by Reina, who also saved a subsequent shot from Benayoun.
 Liverpool had a chance immediately afterwards as Cissé passed to Alonso, but his shot was blocked and went out for a corner.
 A minute later, Liverpool made the first substitution of the match, as the injured Harry Kewell was replaced by Fernando Morientes.
 Liverpool equalised in the 54th minute, when Gerrard volleyed home a knock-down header from Crouch.
 The first yellow card of the match went to Ashton after he fouled Finnan in the 60th minute.
 Three minutes later, Carragher also received a yellow card for a foul on Ashton.

 A minute later, West Ham went ahead again; defender Paul Konchesky received the ball on the left flank, and played a ball into the Liverpool penalty area, only to see it sail over goalkeeper Reina and into the goal.
 Three minutes later, Liverpool made another substitution, as Alonso went off with an injury to be replaced by defender Jan Kromkamp.
 Minutes later, West Ham captain Nigel Reo-Coker had an attempt to score, but his shot went over the Liverpool goal.
 West Ham subsequently made their first substitution of the match, as Ashton was replaced by fellow striker Bobby Zamora.
 Liverpool also replaced Crouch with midfielder Dietmar Hamann.

 West Ham made their second substitution of the match in the 77th minute, as they replaced Fletcher with Christian Dailly.
 They also changed formation to a 4–5–1 in an attempt to hang onto their lead.
 Morientes headed a Cissé pass wide in the last 10 minutes as Liverpool looked to score an equaliser.
 West Ham made their final substitution of the match in the 85th minute, as striker Teddy Sheringham replaced Etherington.
 Sheringham's first involvement in the match was to concede a free kick for handball, which was subsequently put wide by Gerrard.
-With the match entering injury time, Liverpool played the ball into the West Ham penalty area, where it was cleared but only as far as Gerrard, 35 yd from goal; the Liverpool captain hit the ball on the volley and it flew along a low trajectory past goalkeeper Shaka Hislop into the bottom corner of the West Ham goal.
+With the match entering injury time, Liverpool's Riise played the ball into the West Ham penalty area, where it was cleared but only as far as Gerrard, 35 yd from goal; the Liverpool captain hit the ball on the volley and it flew along a low trajectory past goalkeeper Shaka Hislop into the bottom corner of the West Ham goal.
 West Ham had another chance before full-time, but Konchesky's shot was saved by Reina.
 With the scores level at 3–3, the match went into extra time after the referee brought an end to the 90 minutes of play.